juanfpinzon/juanfpinzon.github.io/index.md

 #### U-NET for SPINE Vertebrae Detection with Pytorch

 End-to-end proof-of-concept research project where I was in charge of extracting full body (thoracic & lumbar) spine X-ray images from a database with more the 100,000 thousand medical images (x-rays, MRI's and CT scans).
 The extracted DICOM files where filtered classified and filtered (with & without implants) using a basic CNN.
 Afterwards, for a portion of the images I did manual annotation of the vertebrae  and created masks for such annotations, for training and evaluation purposes.
 I implemented, trained and fine-tuned a U-NET Convolutional Neural Network that is able to recognize each vertebra from a given input thoracic x-ray.
 Finally, I created a pos-processing script that uses OpenCV for drawing the identified vertebrae over the input x-ray and calculate angle of deviation for each vertebra.
-**Materials on this project can't be shared becuase the project is in the process of obtaining a grant from the Russian Federation government.**
+**Materials on this project can't be shared because the project is in the process of obtaining a grant from the Russian Federation government.**

 ## Data Engineering